jerrycool123/DivineBridge/docs/developer.md

 - `web`: The web interface of Divine Bridge.
 - `server`: The server that runs the Discord bot.
-- `sls-ocr`: A serverless app that utilizes [tesseract](https://github.com/tesseract-ocr/tesseract) to perform OCR.
 - `sls-backup`: A serverless app that backs up the database.
 - `sls-membership`: A serverless app that removes expired memberships and update YouTube membership video lists.